-The ECB application form is set out like an extended CV, designed to allow the ECB to extract the information they want from you, including information about your education, competencies, achievements and professional experience.
-Be thorough on your application form, as the information you put in it is evaluated against the requirements of the role as set out on the vacancy notice.
-You are also required to answer a question about your reasons for applying to the job.
-The answer you give will be used by the selection committee to understand what motivates you, and whether the job you have applied to will suit you.
+The ECB application form is set out like an extended CV, designed to allow the ECB to extract the information it wants from you.
+This includes information about your education, competencies, achievements, and professional experience.
+Be thorough on your application form, as the information you put in it is evaluated against the requirements of the role as set out in the vacancy notice.
+You are also required to answer a question about your reasons for applying for the job.
+The answer you give will be used by the selection committee to understand what motivates you, as well as to determine whether the job you have applied for will suit you.
 This question is looking only at your motivation, not what you know.

-The interview day for graduate and internship applicants may contain more than one assessment, including:
+The interview day for graduate and internship applicants may involve one or more of the following assessments:

-ECB Panel InterviewThe ECB interview will ask you about your knowledge, experience, opinions and how you have handled past situations and work based scenarios.
-The aim of the interview is to learn more about your skills, experience and behavioural competencies, directly related to your success in the job.
-In a competency based interview, you are asked to give specific examples of past performance.
+During the ECB panel interview, you will be asked about your knowledge, experience, opinions, and how you have handled past situations and work-based scenarios.
+The aim of this interview is to learn more about your skills, experience, and behavioural competencies, as these may directly relate to your success in the job.
+In a competency-based interview, you are asked to give specific examples of past performance.

 Example questions include:

 To prepare for the interview, plan examples and sample answers to common question types so that you are easily able to respond to questions in a way that highlights your strengths and experience.
 One way to plan answers to these questions is to use the STAR method (Situation, Task, Action, Result).
 A further aspect to consider is what the challenges were in this specific experience—how you addressed them; the result of your actions; and if you faced the same challenge again, what would you do differently?

 The second element of preparation is familiarising yourself with the ECB, its main tasks and objectives, and how you can contribute to ECB and the specific role you are applying for.
 Pay particular attention to the business area you are applying to.
 Don’t forget to prepare some questions to ask at the end of the interview, but make sure they are not easily answered by the information provided on the website.